manhvu0803/Group2_Shopii-Project/frontend/outside_screens_components/Readme.txt

 	+expo install react-native-screens react-native-safe-area-context
 	+npm install @react-navigation/native-stack
 )
+_axios (install by using command expo install axios)

 To run the project correctly with expo (until now):
 _Create a project by using expo init <Project's name>